US Fulbright Logo

 • Vocational/Technical School

 Grantees will be placed in Italian high schools, providing part-time assistance (16 teaching hours per week) to permanent teaching staff.
-All high schools will be located in cities or in mid-sized/small towns in Southern Italy.
+All high schools will be located in cities or mid-sized/small towns in Southern Italy.

 The age group of students will range approximately from 14 to 18.
-Most of the students are typically from underserved populations, and will not go on to study at university level.
+Most of the students are typically from underserved populations, and will not go on to study at the university level.
 Most of the ETAs will be placed at vocational schools that are intended to prepare students for a professional vocational career after graduation.
 Their level of English is low.

 Placement and details of teaching duties will be communicated after selection.
 Cities and schools rotate every year, therefore ETAs should expect to learn about their role along with the schools as it is the first time that schools host an ETA.